nmshd/documentation/_includes/scenarios/integrate/create-own-identityattribute.md

 ## Process

 As you can see from the diagram below, after you have entered the input values to create an IdentityAttribute for your own Connector, a few checks are performed to verify the correctness of your input.
 If the input is not entered correctly, an [error message]({% link _docs_integrate/error-codes.md %}) is sent in response.
 Otherwise, a check is performed whether the input values for the properties of the specified IdentityAttribute Value meet the validation criteria documented on the [IdentityAttribute Values]({% link _docs_integrate/attribute-values.md %}#identity-attributes) page.
 Assuming a successful validation, the IdentityAttribute to be created is saved as a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
 If it is a simple IdentityAttribute, a success response is sent directly.
 In the case of a complex IdentityAttribute, on the other hand, another LocalAttribute is created beforehand for each of its appropriate components.
+These LocalAttributes of the components contain the `id` of the LocalAttribute belonging to the complex IdentityAttribute within their `parentId` property.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/310cea0e-6f6f-4ee0-9efd-55e180ec5dda" id="WT4OFNWd3bcS"></iframe></div>